mstrielnikov/DES/README.md

 # lab-des
-Some of my university's lab works
+Some of my old university's lab works.
+Done 20.12.2019.